pwbriggs/music-assistant.github.io/docs/music-providers/tunein.md

 ## Features

-The stations which are in your TuneIn library will be imported into the MA library
+The stations which are in your TuneIn library will be imported into the MA library and be visible in the Radio view

 ## Configuration